enoch3712/ExtractThinker/docs/core-concepts/evals/hallucination-detection.md

 When extracting information from documents, language models sometimes "hallucinate" content by generating information that isn't actually present in the source document.
 ExtractThinker's hallucination detection helps identify these cases.

+!!! tip "💡 When To Use"
+    Enable hallucination detection when working with summarizations.

 ## Basic Usage

 To enable hallucination detection in your evaluations: